preislet/Database_comparator/README.md

 if __name__ == "__main__":
   cfg_file = 'path_to_config_file.txt'
-  db = db_compare.DB_comparator(cfg_file)
+  db = db_compare.DB_comparator(cfg_file, log_project="MyProject", log_tag="MyTag")

   db.exact_match.exact_match_search_in_all_databases(parallel=True) # Multiprocessing enabled (parallel=True)
 ```

 ### Aligner

 The **aligner** module is based on the Smith-Waterman/Needleman-Wunsch algorithm for sequence alignment.
 It provides the capability to execute single-core or multiprocessing-based match searches.
-Algorithm complexity is O(n*m), where n is the length of the first sequence and m is the length of the second sequence.
+Algorithm complexity is **O(n*m)**, where n is the length of the first sequence and m is the length of the second sequence.
 Tolernace parameter is used to determine the minimum score that the alignment must achieve to be considered a **hit**.
 The gap score, mismatch score, and match score are used to calculate the alignment score.
 The scoring matrix is used to determine the score for each pair of aligned residues.
 The alignment mode can be set to either global or local.

 #### Example of Smith-Waterman algorithm search in single database (first database in the configuration file):